 - 1. To identify what policies are already in place that reflect mitigation around theft and fraud.

-- Procurement
+- ❖ Procurement

-- Purchasing
+- ❖ Purchasing

 - ❖ Finance

 - Property

-- Estates
+- ❖ Estates

 - ❖ Resource Planning

 - ❖ Assess Management (IT) etc

 - 2. To include 6 monthly reviews and document policy adhered to within Counter Corruption Unit CCU Risk Plan

-- 3. Within these policies to highlight new risks and what is to be done to mitigate against them.
+3. Within these policies to highlight new risks and what is to be done to mitigate against them.
 These will be added within the training package when rolled out.
+UPDATE October 2024: What has been achieved?
 The Anti-Fraud and Theft Risk to be registered on KETO and actions to mitigate the risks will sit with the Counter Corruption Unit CCU PSD.
+What is left to complete?
 Every business area is to add into their business policy / procedure a statement on how they will identify Fraud and Theft, what they can do to mitigate it and reporting mechanism to the CCU PSD.
+Any barriers to completion?
 This has not been agreed by Heads of Directorates and will need to be brought to the most appropriate meeting to be agreed.
 Is the recommendation 'proposed closed'?
-No remains open

-If so, please provide sufficient narrative and evidence to support closure i.e. explain how the recommendation has been achieved and provide - documents, performance reports; anything that proves the recommendation has been met.
+No Remain open If so, please provide sufficient narrative and evidence to support closure i.e. explain how the recommendation has been achieved and provide - documents, performance reports; anything that proves the recommendation has been met.

-3. Recording of whistleblowing allegations

 Medium Priority Recommendation: It should be ensured that the significant events logs within progress logs are completed fully to ensure that the investigations undertaken and resolution are clearly recorded.
 The initial response sent to the whistle-blower following a whistleblowing report being made should clearly include the four points set out in the Whistle-blowers' Procedure e.g. indication of how the matter will be dealt with.

-Initial Management Response: Accept that the current training package needs updating.
+Initial Management Response : Accept that the current training package needs updating.
 This will allow for self-updating from within the department and will work with IT to make this auditable.

-Responsible Person: D/Supt Alison Tompkins, Head of Professional Standards and D/Insp Esther Scott Target Date: 31st March 2025

-UPDATE July 2024: This is housekeeping within the CCU and easily achieved with more robust line manager reviews.
+Responsible Person: D/Supt Alison Tompkins, Head of Professional Standards and D/Insp Esther Scott Target Date: 31st March 2025 UPDATE July 2024: This is housekeeping within the CCU and easily achieved with more robust line manager reviews.
 This is referring predominately to Bad Apple (BA).
 Only the supervisors in CCU respond to BA and a new practice adopted to satisfy the requirements as Mazar's have classified the reports as Whistle-blowers.

-What has been achieved?
-See Update re training package
+UPDATE October 2024: What has been achieved?
+See Update re training package What is left to complete?
+Any barriers to completion?
 Is the recommendation 'proposed closed'?
-No remains open

-If so, please provide sufficient narrative and evidence to support closure i.e. explain how the recommendation has been achieved and provide - documents, performance reports; anything that proves the recommendation has been met.

-4. Anti-Fraud and Corruption Strategy

-Medium Priority Recommendation: The Force and OPCC should produce and publish a separate Anti-Fraud and Corruption Strategy.
+No remain open If so, please provide sufficient narrative and evidence to support closure i.e. explain how the recommendation has been achieved and provide - documents, performance reports; anything that proves the recommendation has been met.
+Medium Priority Recommendation : The Force and OPCC should produce and publish a separate Anti-Fraud and Corruption Strategy.

-Initial Management Response: Agree that there is not currently a Force policy on Anti-Fraud.
-This will form part of the 4P development plan already in existence for Theft and Fraud within CCU.

-Responsible Person: D/Supt Alison Tompkins, Head of Professional Standards and D/Insp Esther Scott Target Date: 31st March 2025

-UPDATE July 2024: Work in progress between the CCU DI and the OPCC Chief Finance Officer - Kira Hughes.
-Mazars suggested Lincolnshire Police and the OPCC had a good policy in place.
-A copy has been obtained and reviewed to support development of the Leicestershire OPCC and Police joint policy going forward.

-The policy has been revised by both OPCC CFO and DI CCU.
-The OPCC have completed the Anti-Fraud, Bribery and Corruption Policy.
-However, it needs to go to COT and the OPCC senior leadership team for consultation.
-Once both sides have approved it, it will go to the Corporate Governance Board CGB in December for formal sign off.

-Once finalised a copy will be provided to JARAP.

-Once considered and finally agreed the policy will need to be published by the OPCC and shared across the force, with an internal media campaign.

-None identified